emrickgarrett/01_Git_and_Intro/README.md

 7. After you complete each answer, be sure to create a new commit with the changes (using `git add README.md` and `git commit -m` as appropriate).
 Also, be sure to upload to github frequently by using `git push`
 8. If I don't see at least 4-5 commits on this homework, I'm going to be unhappy.
 9. Once complete, send me a pull request.
 You should send from your branch in your github repo, to your branch in the MiamiOH-CSE274 repo.
 This is your official "turn in" of the homework, which I will grade.
+10. Double check that you did the right thing by going to https://github.com/MiamiOH-CSE274/01_Git_and_Intro/pulls and making sure that your pull request is there, and looks like you expect.
+Optimism is the root of all evil.

 Exercises
 =========